akka/alpakka/docs/src/main/paradox/elasticsearch.md

 This is all preparation that we are going to need.

-### JsObject message
+### Streaming messages

-Now we can stream messages which contains spray-json's `JsObject` (in Scala) or `java.util.Map<String, Object>` (in Java) from or to Elasticsearch where we have access to by providing the `RestClient` to the
+Now we can stream messages from or to Elasticsearch by providing the `RestClient` to the
 @scaladoc[ElasticsearchSource](akka.stream.alpakka.elasticsearch.scaladsl.ElasticsearchSource$) or the
 @scaladoc[ElasticsearchSink](akka.stream.alpakka.elasticsearch.scaladsl.ElasticsearchSink$).

-Scala
-: @@snip ($alpakka$/elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #run-jsobject }

-Java
-: @@snip ($alpakka$/elasticsearch/src/test/java/akka/stream/alpakka/elasticsearch/ElasticsearchTest.java) { #run-jsobject }

-### Typed messages

-Also, it's possible to stream messages which contains any classes.
-In Scala, spray-json is used for JSON conversion, so defining the mapped class and `JsonFormat` for it is necessary.
-In Java, Jackson is used, so just define the mapped class.

 Scala
 : @@snip ($alpakka$/elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #define-class }